Predictia/AQUA/docs/sphinx/source/cli.rst

 Since the upload of the grids to the SWIFT platform used to store the grids is available only from Levante, a simple script to synchronize the grids from Levante to LUMI and viceversa is available in the ``cli/grids-downloader/`` folder.
+You will need to be logged to the destination platform to run the script and to have passwordless ssh access to the source platform.

 Basic usage: